 - Create a budget.
 It is easy to spend like crazy when you are on vacation, but if you allot a daily spending limit, you won’t find yourself with a large bill at the end of your cruise.
 You will also want to take into account how much you will need to tip while on the cruise.

 - If you are traveling with kids, you should take a look at the kid areas on the ship you will be sailing on.
 Kids 10 & under will want to check out The Oceaneer Club & Lab, while 11-14 year olds will be more interested in The Edge.
 There are even spaces & activities for older teens!

 - Most Disney Cruises make a trip to Castaway Cay, Disney’s private island.
 There are a ton of activities you can do besides just swimming in the ocean!

 - Will you have a day at sea?
 Here are some things you can look forward too.

 - You will be on a three restaurant rotation.
 Each has a different theme.
 You don’t always have to eat at the main restaurants.
 There are plenty of other places to eat where dining times aren’t set, and then there is also room service (which is FREE).

 - Wondering what the boarding process for a Disney Cruise is like or whether you should cab it or shuttle into the port?
 Be sure to do your homework ahead of time.
 Each port is a bit different.

 My family are Gold Level Castaway Club Members of Disney Cruise Line which means that we have been on more than five Disney Cruises.
 While I am no expert (okay, I kinda am), I do feel like I have a good grasp on preparing for a Disney Cruise.
 I don’t say this to brag, but to let you know that I have experience to help those that haven’t cruised before know how to prepare.

-I hope that you find these posts helpful in preparing for a Disney Cruise.
-You may also choose to take a look at our Pinterest Disney Cruise Board for more information.
+I hope that you find this Planning Guide for a Disney Cruise helpful.
+You may also want to take a look at our Pinterest Disney Cruise Board for more information.